hoasxyz/even-website/themes/hugo-theme-even/archetypes/default.md

 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false
 reward: false
-mathjax: false
+mathjax: true
-mathjaxEnableSingleDollar: false
+mathjaxEnableSingleDollar: true
-mathjaxEnableAutoNumber: false
+mathjaxEnableAutoNumber: true

 # You unlisted posts you might want not want the header or footer to show
 hideHeaderAndFooter: false